sagemathinc/cocalc-docker/README.md

 The default cocalc\-docker container of course has only a self\-signed ssl certificate.
 Browsers have cracked down more and more on allowing connections to such servers.
 Because cocalc\-docker is serving on localhost, you must explicitly tell your browser to allow the connection.
 Do a Google search for "chrome allow localhost https" to find out how; one result is [https://communicode.io/allow\-https\-localhost\-chrome/](https://communicode.io/allow-https-localhost-chrome/).

-## What is CoCalc\-Docker?

-**Run CoCalc for free for a small group on your own server or laptop!**

-This is a free open\-source multiuser CoCalc server that you can _**very easily**_ install on your own computer or server using Docker.
-If you need something to install on a cluster of servers using Kubernetes, see [cocalc\-cloud](https://doc.cocalc.com/cocalc-cloud.html).

 **LICENSE AND SUPPORT:**